Agriculture & Rural Affairs

 The team at St John’s Chambers is regularly instructed in cases involving contentious probate, property disputes and trusts and estates work, to name a few areas of expertise within the agricultural space."

-St John’s is the leading barristers’ set in the South West in the field of Agricultural Law.
-Our members understand the needs of the agricultural sector and offer a specialist service which covers all aspects of rural land ownership and farming.
+St John’s Chambers is the leading barristers’ set in the South West in the field of Agricultural and Rural Affairs.
+Our barristers understand the needs of the agricultural sector and offer a specialist service which covers all aspects of rural land ownership and farming.

 Some of our team are members of the Agricultural Law Association: